asilva1604/pfl-tp2-2425/README.md

 ## Conclusions

+Our interpretation of the pie rule is that the second player (black) may choose to swap colours to white.
+After doing this, he places a white piece.
+But this rule is open to interpretation, and another interpretation could be that after choosing to swap colour, he skips this turn.

 This project still has some rough edges, and is not completely error-ridden.
 Some of the known bugs are:

 In the future, a better algorithm could be implemented for a higher level of AI (min-max), and alternative rules could also be implemented.